shieldgenerator7/AgranariTTRPG/Docs/Spells/Spells_AdiradasLie.md

 Requirements:

--   Change Fur Pattern Ease: 100
+-   Change Fur Pattern: 100
 -   Sight: 50

 Change the target’s fur pattern to match that of their surroundings.
 When you start casting this spell, make a Sight stat check.
 When you finish casting this spell, the target gets a bonus to their Stealth checks equal to the result of your Sight check multiplied by your Camouflage Stealth Factor stat.